Our Accessibility guide (PDF 2.96MB) has information on accessing our building and services.

-Adaptive technology is available for clients with a disability so that they can use the Library's resources.
+Adaptive technology is available to help you use the Library's resources.
+It is located in the in the State Reference Library, Macquarie Street building on LG1.
 To make a booking phone (02) 9273 1414.

 Clearview: a video magnifier for people with low vision.
 It magnifies books, magazines and newspapers.

 JAWS: screen reading software for people who are blind.
 It is used to access websites, databases and the computer catalogue.
 Training courses are available at Vision Australia.